adarshchavakula/PersonalizationProject/README.md

 We also would like to include more features as part of this model.
 The dataset came with very limited information about the artists.
 We believe that including additional information, such as genre or nationality of artist, might add additional value to the model.

 #### Model performance with data size
 The model loses quite a bit of accuracy as the data size decreases.
-However, SVD is not an efficient algorithm, so as the number of artists increases, the amount of time to train the model increases exponentially.
+However, SVD is not an efficient algorithm, so as the number of artists increases, the amount of time to train the model increases quadratically.
 This makes it computationally expensive to update the model.

 The accuracy of the baseline and our model increase with an increased number of artists.
 SVD still outperforms the baseline at every size.